wearsunscreen/viple/README.md

 ## To Do
 * snake level
 * Level description
+* split into modules
 * use a generic list - https://gobyexample.com/generics
+* use composition to define levels https://www.tutorialspoint.com/composition-in-golang ** each level would contain a Drawer, Updater, Initializer, StartInformer, StartEnder
-* delete lines in gems
+* level to teach delete lines in gems
 * cut and paste lines in gems
 * maki game and word advance
 * brickout where you switch side with paddle using page up, page down commands